Menopause, incl. hormone replacement therapy (HRT)

 Unexplained vaginal bleeding is a significant factor that requires careful evaluation when diagnosing menopause.

-What Is Hormone Replacement Therapy (HRT)?
+What is Hormone Replacement Therapy (HRT)?

-Hormone Replacement Therapy (HRT) involves supplementing the body’s natural hormones (oestrogen, progesterone, and sometimes testosterone) to relieve menopausal symptoms and protect long-term health.
-Menopausal hormone therapy significantly reduces the occurrence of hot flashes in treated women compared to placebo.
-Conjugated equine estrogen (CEE) is a commonly used form of estrogen in HRT, particularly effective for managing vasomotor symptoms.
+HRT involves supplementing the body’s natural hormones (oestrogen, progesterone and sometimes testosterone) to relieve menopausal symptoms and long term health.
+Menopausal hormone therapy reduces hot flashes in treated women compared to placebo.
+Conjugated equine estrogen (CEE) is a commonly used form of estrogen in HRT, particularly for vasomotor symptoms.

 There are different types of HRT: